Susurrus-LLC/langua/travis-buddy-success-template.md

 Hey @{{pullRequestAuthor}},

 Thanks for your contribution!
-It looks like your pull request is passing all tests, so we’ll review everything as soon as we can.
+It looks like your pull request is passing all the TravisCI tests, so we’ll review everything as soon as we can.

 <a href="{{link}}">View build log</a>